Download a free digital copy of this issue.

-The latest issue is currently available to IWA members.
-If you would like to join the IWA, and receive your members copy of the welsh agenda as soon as it is published, please join us here.
+If you would like to join the IWA, and receive the most recent copy of the welsh agenda and all copies published during your membership, please join us here.

 This edition is also available in good bookshops in Wales.